close button for sidebar

 • The additional administrative burden and associated costs

-As a result, you may find that:
+Therefore, as a result you may find that:

 • Some UK banks refuse to open accounts for US citizens